PerMalmberg/du-yfs/Manual.md

 * Atmosphere thickness of Alioth.
 * Zero personal talents.
 * Construct full boosted with lvl 5 flight/container/tank skills.

+From the above it should be understood that taking off from lower atmosphere (such as from a higher point, or a low-atmosphere planet) makes a big difference in capacity.
+Likewise, coming into atmosphere and stopping at higher up/in low atmosphere is also subject to the same altered performance.

 ## Automatic shutdown